Anonymity, Abstract, and Title Page

-The normal length of published articles will be around 7,500 words.
+Published articles will be 7,500-9000 words.
 Only rarely will the journal publish manuscripts longer than 10,000 words (including notes and references).
 Please do not submit longer manuscripts without first inquiring with the editors.

 Pithier practitioner pieces will be especially favoured.

 All submissions should follow the Harvard style of in-text parenthetical citations followed by a complete list of works cited at the end.
 For any needed clarification of the Harvard style, please consult one of the many online guides to the Harvard style.
 Please make certain that the list of works cited includes all works cited and has complete bibliographic details.

 Explanatory notes should be kept to an absolute minimum.
 Final versions of articles must use endnotes, not footnotes.

 The primary style goals are clarity and consistency.
 Authors may use either UK or US spelling, but they must do so consistently.
 For punctuation, please follow the standards for UK English.
 This entails:

 - using single inverted commas (rather than double quotation marks) for quotes